rodneyshupe/Cookbook/Recipes/Canapes-Tapas/ProsciuttoWrappedShrimpWithSmokedPaprika.rst

 +-----------------------+----------------------+------------------------+------------------+

-The combination of cured pork and paprika gives these shrimp bites a flavor reminiscent of Spanish chorizo: a little spicy and very savory.
+The combination of cured pork and paprika gives these shrimp bites a flavour reminiscent of Spanish chorizo: a little spicy and very savory.
 Broil for a few minutes and the shrimp are ready to serve.
 They can be completely prepped ahead of time, so they make a perfect party snack.
 Serve these savory bites with a slightly sweet cocktail.